How to send email from Claude.

 "Hello from Claude" and a short welcome message.

-You can watch the tool call in your terminal output, with the recipient, subject, and body all visible.
-The email lands in seconds.
-If you'd rather preview first, ask Claude for a dry run and it'll validate everything without actually sending.
+You can watch the tool call in your terminal output, with the target, subject, and test recipients visible.
+The test email lands without sending to the campaign audience.

 Creating a campaign.